How to celebrate and recognize International Women’s Day as a manager

 Evaluate fairly and promote equally

-• Reflect on how you reward, promote, or give feedback across your team.
-Do men and women have similar opportunities for stretch assignments?
+- Reflect on how you reward, promote, or give feedback across your team.
+Does everyone have similar opportunities for stretch assignments?
 Is the promotion criteria clear?
 Is the language that you use to give feedback consistent?
 For example, terms like “bossy” and “aggressive” are often used for women who are confident, speak their minds, get things done and motivate others.
 Avoid using these words and educate members of your team if you hear or see others giving this kind of feedback either verbally or written.

 Practice empathy and compassion